Drake Knocks Out Jazz Legend in Copyright Battle

 “They basically insulted the creator,” Lepera said at the time.
 “That’s what fair use is all about.
 You’re supposed to be able to insult the creator.”

-The Smith estate’s lawyer Anthony Motta insisted at the time that Drake put any new spin on the jazz musician’s words.
+The Smith estate’s lawyer Anthony Motta insisted at the time that Drake did not put any new spin on the jazz musician’s words.

 “If you transfer something without giving it new meaning and purpose, it’s not transformative,” Motta said last year.